A Zone

 Perinton

-GL 3rd / Treetop Dr. / 25-028752
+GL 3rd/ Treetop Dr. / 25-028752

 According to the victim, their Facebook account was hacked, leading to loss of access.
 He was contacted by Park Tower Media recovery team, stating they could recover his account back and could get him a settlement of $550,000 for a fee.
 Park Tower Media sent the victim a settlement offer, which he signed and emailed back to them.
 A fraudulent bank check of $13,500 was then deposited into the victim’s account.
-An M&T representatives noticed the scam and reported it on the victim’s behalf before the suspect could complete the scam and steal from the victim.
+An M&T representative noticed the scam and reported it on the victim’s behalf before the suspect could complete the scam and steal from the victim.

 PL / CM 4th / 6720 Pittsford Palmyra Rd. / 25-03587